xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

-[10/2025] My MSc student got her degree with distinction!
-She was also awared the Computer Science Prizes for MSc students (Faculty Commendations - A, which is awared to students who have made a significant contribution to the faculty).

 [10/2025] My new book, [**Intelligence of Fusion: Deep Learning-based Image Fusion**](https://xingchenzhang.github.io/imagefusionbook/), has just been released!
 Written in Chinese, it provides a systematic overview of deep learning-based image fusion methods and applications.
 The full version is now **freely available** for download.

 <div style="display: flex; justify-content: center;">